JoshDreamland/Yamlet/README.md

 In this example, `CustomType` will be instantiated with a Ruamel Loader and Node, which you can handle as you would with vanilla Ruamel.

-On top of this, however, offers an additional "style" attribute for your custom
+On top of this, however, Yamlet offers an additional "style" attribute for your custom types:
-types:

 ```py
 loader.add_constructor('!custom', CustomType,